Omisore76/File_Checker/README.md

 ```
 bash File_Checker_Program.sh
 ```
-4)Finally, enter both the source and destination folder when prompted.
+4) Finally, enter both the source and destination folder when prompted.

 An example of a source folder could be: /home/omisore76/folder1